apparentorder/reweb/doc/app/wordpress.md

   - mostly works without Internet connectivity (NAT), but some Admin functions will fail and the Dashboard will load slowly
 - Lambda with 512 MB memory seemst to be fine and fast enough (usually <150 MB)
   - using 1800 MB (one full vCPU) is slightly faster but not worth it (most time is spent waiting for the database)
-- Initial Wordpress setup cannot be done from Lambda (the Wordpress image tries to un`tar` the whole thing)
+- Initial Wordpress setup cannot be done from Lambda (the Wordpress image tries to un`tar` the whole thing, which will time out)
   - Make sure the following two things are set in `wp-config.php`:
     ```
     define('WP_MEMORY_LIMIT', '450M');